 In Spanish and English, he told stories of the 55-year-old’s passion for life, and her courage in battling the aggressive liver cancer that ultimately took it.

--- and said words you wouldn't expect to hear at a funeral, reminding family members repeatedly to stay home, wear masks, and even to save the masks they wore on this day as mementos of how their sacrifice helped save lives
+He acknowledged the family’s suffering and the difficult task of grieving and burying a loved one in the time of coronavirus – and said words you wouldn’t expect to hear at a funeral, reminding family members repeatedly to stay home, wear masks, and even to save the masks they wore on this day as mementos of how their sacrifice helped save lives.

 After the Mass, a line of friends and family watched from across the parking lot of McKenzie Mortuary Services in Long Beach, California, as Ortiz-Sandoval’s orchid-pink coffin was carried into a hearse.
 The procession, escorted by police, drove to the Forest Lawn cemetery in Cypress.